-Investments initially valued in currencies other than the Canadian dollar are converted to the Canadian dollar using exchange rates obtained from pricing services.
-As a result, the NAV per Unit may be affected by changes in the value of currencies in relation to the Canadian dollar.
-The value of securities traded in markets outside Canada or denominated in currencies other than the Canadian dollar may be affected significantly on a day that the stock exchange is closed.
+Investments initially valued in currencies other than the Canadian dollar are converted to Canadian dollars using exchange rates obtained from Pricing Services.
+As a result, the NAV of the Fund may be affected by changes in the value of currencies in relation to the Canadian dollar.

+The value of securities traded in markets outside Canada or denominated in currencies other than the Canadian dollar may be affected significantly on a day that the TSX is closed and an investor is not able to purchase, redeem or exchange securities.